History of Lothian Buses: Origins to 1956

-In the early 1920s, batch by batch reliability of buses could be unpredictable and often required running adjustments.
-The combination the build quality of early AEC vehicles and the professionalism of the Corporation's garage staff produced in-service mileage figures and engine life that Commercial Motor praised as "exceptionally good".
-Measures taken included mandatory defect reporting by drivers at the end of each shift, a preventative maintenance regime which called for inspection/repairs every 10 days (with the spare parts inventory including complete engines) with close monitoring of parts usage, and an overhaul/repaint cycle of every 18 months.
-In order to improve the system, the Corporation was performing its own modifications to buses as early as 1921, experimenting with a new type of rear shock absorber using rubber pads on one of its Leylands, and widening the doors of buses during overhaul.
-Examples of in-house innovation included portable bus electrics testing apparatus in 1932 and the establishment in the 1940s of a soap making plant inside the Laundry at Shrubhill Depot, in response to the need for a soap which didn't damage vehicle paintwork.
+In the early 1920s, batch-by-batch reliability of buses could be unpredictable and often required running adjustments.
+The combination of the build quality of early AEC vehicles and the professionalism of the Corporation's garage staff produced in-service mileage figures and engine life that The Commercial Motor praised as "exceptionally good".
+Measures taken included mandatory defect reporting by drivers at the end of each shift.
+This preventative maintenance regime called for inspection/repairs every 10 days (with the spare parts inventory including complete engines) with close monitoring of parts usage, and an overhaul/repaint cycle of every 18 months.
+To improve the system, the Corporation was modifying buses as early as 1921, experimenting with a new type of rear shock absorber using rubber pads on one of its Leylands and widening the doors of buses during overhaul.
+Examples of in-house innovation included a portable bus electrics testing apparatus in 1932 and the establishment of a soap-making plant inside the Laundry at Shrubhill depot in the 1940s, in response to the need for a soap which did not damage vehicle paintwork.

-All horse and cable operated trams on the network were fully electrified by 1923.
+All horse and cable-operated trams on the network were fully electrified by 1923.

-By 1926 there were 12 regular bus routes, with a total mileage of 43, and working to Bath Street, Blackford, Bonnington, Cameron Toll, Colinton, Cramond, Easter Road, Juniper Green, Hillend, Lochend, Newcraighall, Portobello and Surgeon's Hall.
-The average number of passengers per mile was just under 9, with the average fare at around 1.6d.
+By 1926, there were 12 regular bus routes with a total mileage of 43 working to Bath Street, Blackford, Bonnington, Cameron Toll, Colinton, Cramond, Easter Road, Juniper Green, Hillend, Lochend, Newcraighall, Portobello and Surgeon's Hall.
+The average number of passengers per mile was just under 9, with the average fare around 1.6d.

 Good loadings on an experimental night service run from October 1925 to April 1926 saw the Corporation make plans to introduce regular winter night services.

 In the 1920s, the average speed of the bus fleet approached, and then surpassed, that of the trams.
-The change occurred some time in the window of the 1927/8 financial year - in the space of this period the average speed of the buses went from 8.25 mph to 9.5 mph, in contrast to the trams, which went from 8.5 mph to 8.76 mph.
+The change occurred some time in the window of the 1927/8 financial year – in the space of this period the average speed of the buses went from 8.25 mph to 9.5 mph, in contrast to the trams, which went from 8.5 mph to 8.76 mph.

 In 1928, given the increasing importance of buses, the Edinburgh Corporation Tramways Department was renamed the Edinburgh Corporation Transport Department.
 In 1928, the Corporation introduced measures to ensure bus operators could not undercut trams, by insisting one-way fares on routes duplicating trams must be at least 1d (one penny) higher, and that other forms of ticketing must not be cheaper than equivalent tram travel.